-Who - You can give evidence if you want to tell the Inquiry you were abused in care, when you were under the age of 18.
-"In care" means any residential care including being in foster care or at a boarding school.
+Who - You can give evidence if you want to tell the Inquiry you were abused in care, in circumstances within our ToR, when you were under the age of 18.

+Where - 'In care' means in any residential care including in foster care or at a boarding school, as a boarder.
 You can give evidence whether or not you have claimed compensation for that abuse, whether or not you were involved in a police investigation, and whether or not you have been involved in any court case.

 Your evidence may also help the Inquiry even if you were not a child in care.
-You may, for instance, have witnessed the experiences of children in care although you were not in care yourself.
-Or you may want to offer evidence about a family member who you believe was abused when in care.
+You may want to offer evidence about a family member who you believe was abused when in care.
 Please contact us and a member of the Inquiry will advise whether the evidence you have to offer would be of help.

-Timing of abuse - The Inquiry wants to hear about abuse of children in care at any time from within living memory up to 17 December 2014.
-It doesn't matter if the person you name as your abuser has died.
+When - The Inquiry wants to hear about abuse of children in care at any time within living memory up to 17 December 2014.